Desensitization and Deception in Differential Games with Asymmetric Information: An Asymmetric Differential Game

-It is assumed that both players have feedback of the states $x_p$ and $x_e$, and know the initial states, including that of the game environment.
-Using the dynamical equation in (\ref{eq:env_dyn}), only Player $E$ can evaluate the true value of the game state $x_w$ since it has access to $\bar{\rho}$.
-However, Player $P$ can only evaluate the nominal value of the game state $x_w$ using $\hat{\rho}$.
-Therefore, the full-state feedback strategies are proposed for Player $E$ in Section \ref{sec:decept}.
-As a result, only partial-state feedback strategies are proposed for Player $P$.

-Finally, for the aforementioned formulation of an asymmetric differential game, risk-sensitive strategies are proposed (in Section \ref{sec:cdp}) for Player $P$ that provide safer trajectories, reducing the chance of constraint violation while optimizing its original payoff function.
-Prior to that, deceptive strategies for Player $E$ are developed in Section \ref{sec:decept}.
-It is assumed that the proposed deviations from the original payoff function in Sections \ref{sec:decept} and \ref{sec:cdp} by individual players are not known to their respective adversaries.
+For the aforementioned asymmetric differential game formulation, we first develop deceptive strategies for Player $E$ in Section \ref{sec:decept}.
+In Section \ref{sec:cdp}, we propose risk-sensitive strategies for Player $P$ that provide safer trajectories, thereby reducing the chance of constraint violation while optimizing his original payoff function.
+It is assumed that the proposed deviations from the original payoff function in Sections~\ref{sec:decept} and \ref{sec:cdp} by the individual players are not known to their respective adversaries.
+In other words, the mapping $\mathcal{D}_\rho: \mathcal{U} \times \mathcal{V} \rightarrow \mathbb{R}$ (defined in Section \ref{sec:decept}) is known only to Player $E$, and the mapping $\mathcal{R}_\rho: \mathcal{U} \rightarrow \mathbb{R}$ (defined in Section \ref{sec:cdp}) is known only to Player $P$.